MediaSavvy/MediaSavvy/Wiki/UnsafeSites.md

 - **TheRarBG:** Fake clone of RarBG.

-- **RSload:** Caught using the same Malwarebytes version as FileCR (Which is malware).
-I'll remove RSload from this list once they have removed that version of Malwarebytes.

 - **RarBG Dump Index:** Fake clone of RarBG.

 - **SadeemPC / SadeemAPK:**   Caught with malware multiple times.